manyu462/semantic-release/readme.md

 check next version in develop
 "chore(readme): expected version to be 1.2.2-develop.1"   got 1.2.1-develop.3 as package.json is not updated with 1.2.1 (develop)
-"chore(readme): expected version to be 1.2.1-develop.4"
+"chore(readme): expected version to be 1.2.1-develop.4"  WORKED

+develop released 1.2.1-develop.4 and through PR 1.2.2 is released to main as "main":true and updated in package.json(master/main) but not in develop

+check next version in develop
+"chore(readme): expected version to be 1.2.1-develop.5"